 - Is available for consultation or will coordinate consultation at the request of the County Commissioners;

 - Will bring all statements proposed by individual members to be made on behalf of the Committee before the entire Committee; and

 - Will report to the Committee communications he/she has received or sent out related to his/her position as Chairperson of the Committee

 - Takes place of the Chairperson in his/her absence; and

 - Upon request assists with task forces and subcommittees formed to carry out specific functions.

 Member-at-Large: In the absence of both the Chairperson and Vice-Chairperson, any other Committee Member present may chair the meeting.

 MEETINGS:Official Meetings: Held once a month or as deemed necessary by the Committee membership.
-Special meetings or other organization meetings may substitute for regular meeting with majority approval.
-Meeting day is at the discretion of current membership.
+Special meetings or other organization meetings may substitute for regular meetings with majority approval.
+The meeting day is at the discretion of the current membership.

 Special Meetings: Called whenever necessary, by the County Commissioners, the Liaison, or the Chairperson.
 Subcommittee meetings and Task Force meetings are held as needed at the call of the Subcommittee Chairperson.